-These temperature increases affect everything from bacteria to fish (Millien 2006; Daufresne et al., 2009).
+Temperature increases affect everything from bacteria to fish (Millien 2006; Daufresne et al., 2009).
 Temperature, for example, is inversely related to size of individual organisms of the same species (the 'temperature-size rule'; Atkinson et al., 2003).
+Fish communities are changing from global warming (Blöcker et al., 2023), and the size-at-age of individual menhaden in the GOM (Turner 2017) and herring and sprat in the Baltic Sea shrank with temperature rises (Daufresne 2009).
 The growth rates in ectotherms have a skewed optimum at higher temperatures, beyond which performance drops off rapidly (Thomas et al., 2017; Figure 8), although the shape of the curve varies among species.
 These relationships can be subtle.
 Between 20 and 30 °C, for example, the natural mortality of zooplankton and handling time of prey increases, but the intrinsic growth rate of phytoplankton prey and capture rate decreases (Zhao et al., 2002).